mvolkmann/blog/src/prolog.md

 TODO: See the version of the area rule that uses clpr in geometry.pl.

+Rules can only set the value of each argument and variable one time.
+Once set, they cannot be modified.

 The last goal in a rule can be the built-in predicate `true` to always succeed.
 It can also be `false` or `fail` to always fail.
+None of these approaches are commonly used.

 Rules can be recursive.
 The following rules compute the factorial of an integer: